parthnan/VHDL-Filter-Circuit-with-Testbench/README.md

 An Example test run of the circuit,using the testbench :

 Stage1) Saving the 20 bit input.
 The testbench "tb_filter.vhd" specifies an input of 0110 1101 1011 0110 1101 , one bit per clock cycle.
-This is stored in the "RAM" of the circuit
+This is stored in the "RAM" of the circuit (file 5-テスト格納.png)

 ![alt text](https://raw.githubusercontent.com/parthnan/Filter-Circuit-in-VHDL/master/5-テスト格納.png)

 Stage2) Outputting the 20 bit output , one bit by one bit.
 Final answer on the rightmost flank = 0010 1111 1111 1111 1111
+ (file 5-テスト出力.png)

 ![alt text](https://raw.githubusercontent.com/parthnan/Filter-Circuit-in-VHDL/master/5-テスト出力.png)